Stuart Symington: Presidential candidacy

-In 1959, Symington, then U.S. Senator from Missouri, was preparing to run in the 1960 presidential election and won the backing of former President and fellow Missourian Harry Truman, but eventually lost the nomination to Senator John F. Kennedy.
+In 1959, Symington, then U.S. senator from Missouri, was preparing to run in the 1960 presidential election and won the backing of former president and fellow Missourian Harry Truman, but eventually lost the nomination to Senator John F. Kennedy.
 On July 2, 1960, Truman announced that he would not be attending the Democratic National Convention in Los Angeles.
 Truman was miffed that the convention was being controlled by the "overzealous" supporters of Kennedy.
 Announcing his decision, Truman restated his support for the candidacy of Symington and added, "I have no second choice".

 Symington, unlike Kennedy or Lyndon B. Johnson, refused to speak to segregated audiences in the southern United States and this hurt his chances.
 Additionally, having concluded that the nomination would be determined by party bosses at the convention, Symington declined to enter any of the Democratic primaries, clearing the way for Kennedy to win enough primaries to be the frontrunner and probable nominee as the convention opened.
-He was Kennedy's first choice for Vice President, but was dropped in favor of Texas Senator Lyndon B. Johnson.
+He was Kennedy's first choice for Vice President, but was dropped in favor of Lyndon Johnson, then U.S. senator from Texas.
 He advised President Kennedy as a member of EXCOMM during the October 1962 Cuban Missile Crisis.